Intake / Bridgeport

 Duggal Visual Solutions

-warehouse into a 100,000-square-foot mixed-use facility with manufacturing, office, educational and event programming.
-The existing structural frame,
+manufacturing, office, education, and event programming.
+The existing

 Award: Winner, 2019 Emerging Voices Award